jessepav/lacygoill-wiki-backup/vim/array.md

 It  seems  that  Vim behaves  like  awk:  scalars  are  passed by  value,  while non-scalar values are passed by reference.

-##### What are the two properties of arrays, without which these results would not be possible?
+##### What's the property of arrays without which these results would not be possible?

-   1. an array is mutable
-   2. an array is passed by reference
+An array is mutable.

 ####
 #### Does `let blist = alist` create a copy of `alist`?